shimanek/cpfem_opt/docs/source/index.rst

    input
    output
    theory
-   src

 Installation
 ------------
 This requires scikit-optimize, which can be installed to a new Conda environment called `opt` with the following steps.
 Configuration files are located in ``src/install/``.

 :sh:`conda env create --file=config_simple.yaml`